christophevg/pypi-template/.github/README.md

   congratulations :)
 ```

-Head over to [https://travis-ci.org](https://travis-ci.org) and register you project.
-A basic CI setup is also provided.
+Head over to [https://travis-ci.org](https://travis-ci.org) and register your project.
+A basic CI configuration is also provided.

 ### Publishing